Crockpot Beef and Broccoli – It's Not About Nutrition

 Instructions

-In a medium bowl, whisk together the beef broth, soy sauce, brown sugar, sesame oil, rice vinegar, minced garlic, grated ginger, and red pepper flakes (if using).
+In a medium bowl, whisk together some beef broth, soy sauce, a spoonful of brown sugar, a splash of sesame oil and rice vinegar, garlic, ginger, and if you’re into a little heat, toss in some red pepper flakes.
+Give it a good mix.

 Serving and Storage Tips

-• Serve with steamed jasmine rice, brown rice, quinoa, or noodles for a complete meal.
+For full satisfaction, serve with steamed jasmine rice, brown rice, quinoa, or noodles.

 Helpful Notes